1. The Desktop Pick and places Machine

-1.1 Who need the desktop pick and place machine?
+1.1 Who needs the desktop pick and place machine?

 ElectronicsTalk Desktop Pick and Place Machine